cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-6-nextcloud-jellyfin.md

 b22f3338bbdcec1ecd2044933  nextcloud-secret   file        About a minute ago  About a minute ago
 ```

-#### 4. Delete the `secret.yaml` file
+4. **Delete the `secret.yaml` file**:

-Maintaining the secret file can be a security flaw.
 It's a good practice to delete the secret file after deployment.
 Be aware that you cannot retrieve it's secret contents again in the future.

 ```bash
 rm -f /home/podman/deployments/nextcloud-secret.yaml